Automattic/jetpack/readme.txt

 * WordPress.com REST API: add flag to determine site eligibility for Full Site Editing.
 * WordPress.com synchronization: improve the reliability of the synchronization events triggered to keep your site up to date with WordPress.com.
 * WordPress.com Toolbar: update the link directing to the WordPress.com Reader.
+* WordPress.com Toolbar: add "My Home" link to the toolbar.

 **Improved compatibility**